-Local recurrences can occur in all phyllodes tumors, at an overall rate of 21%, with ranges of 10 to 17%, 14-25% and 23 to 30% for benign, borderline and malignant phyllodes tumors, respectively.
+Local recurrences can occur in all phyllodes tumors, at an overall rate of 21%, with ranges of 10% to 17%, 14% to 25%, and 23% to 30% for benign, borderline and malignant phyllodes tumors, respectively.
 Local recurrences generally develop within 2 to 3 years.

 Distant metastases are almost exclusively a feature of malignant phyllodes tumors.
 The lungs (66%), the bones (28%) and the brain (9%) are the most common sites of spread.
 Rarely, metastases can involve the liver and heart.

-Patients must be instructed to self-examine their breasts regularly and consult their doctors if any abnormality detected.
+Patients may be instructed to self-examine their breasts regularly and consult their doctors if any abnormality detected.

 Accurate preoperative pathological diagnosis of phyllodes tumors enables adequate surgical planning and avoidance of reoperation.
 The distinction between phyllodes tumor and fibroadenoma is important but can be difficult on core biopsy.
-Management of phyllodes tumor needs a multidisciplinary approach involving a team that consists of a surgical oncologist, an oncologist, a pathologist, and a radiologist along with oncology specialty-trained nurses, all working together as an interprofessional team to deliver the best clinical results.
+Management of phyllodes tumor needs an approach involving an interprofessional team that consists of a surgical oncologist, an oncologist, a pathologist, and a radiologist along with oncology specialty-trained nurses, all working together as an interprofessional team to deliver the best clinical results.
 [Level V]

 The primary care provider and nurse practitioner must refer patients with suspected breast masses to an oncologist for further work up.
 Treatment can be either wide local excision or mastectomy to achieve histologically clear margins.
 After treatment of phyllodes tumor, long-term follow up by the primary care providers/nurse practitioner is necessary to detect local and distant relapse.